Corporal Injury on a Child Lawyer | Orange County

 What is “Corporal Injury on a Child”? | PC 273(d)

+Corporal injury on a child, which is more commonly just referred to as child abuse, occurs when physical harm is done to a child.
 While various California laws protect children from emotional and sexual abuse, California Penal Code Section 273d deals specifically with physical child abuse.
 Under this law, it is illegal to inflict any cruel or inhuman corporal punishment or an injury resulting in a traumatic condition upon a child.
 However, California’s strict child abuse reporting laws often lead to hasty assumptions, causing many people like you to be falsely charged with child abuse.

 In order for you to be convicted of corporal injury on a child under PC 273d, the prosecution will need to prove beyond a reasonable doubt all of the following:

 - You willfully inflicted cruel or inhuman physical punishment or injury;